Intermediate filament assembly and network formation

 This work is funded by the DFG (SFB 937).

 We develop microfluidics methods for a variety of applications.
 Microfluidics allows us to study biological systems in physiological conditions while simultaneously controlling the flow fields, gradients (e.g. of pH or specific reagents) and confinement.
 We develop methods to combine these specifically designed microfluidic chambers with different imaging methods.
 One important focus is the fabrication of microfluidic chips for X-ray measurements.
 Furthermore, we design microfluidic geometries for applications in biology and biochemistry.

 This work is funded by the DFG (SFB 1286, MBExC).

 Diffractive imaging of biological cells

 Fluorescence and electron microscopy are very well established methods for cellular imaging.
 We employ diffractive X-ray imaging (scanning SAXS) as a complementary technique.
-Thus we exploit the small wave length, the ability to directly image electron density contrast the high penetration power.
+By exploiting the small wavelength and high penetration power of x-rays we have the ability to directly image electron density contrast.
 Moreover, in addition to scalar intensity data (real space), we obtain structural data (reciprocal space).
-In the past, we have successfully applied the techniques to intracellular structures keratin and actin bundles and to the DNA in the nucleus.
+In the past, we have successfully applied the technique to intracellular structures including keratin and actin bundles and DNA within the nucleus.